DMVance/letter-naming-fluency-generator/README.md

 * Bootstrap

 ### This app is a work in progress.
 With that qualification, here are some images of the current state of the webpage.
-#### The user enters the number of lines to generate and which case they would like (U = Upper Case, L = Lower Case, M = Mixed Case).
-The user selects 10 lines with Mixed Case:
+#### The user enters the number of lines to generate and selects the case they would like from a dropdown menu.
+#### The user selects 10 lines with Mixed Case:
 <img src=./Readme-Images/LNFG_App_1.png width=750></img>

 #### The user may then run the program again with different selections, and the output will update accordingly.
 Here the user has selected 5 lines in Uppercase: